facebook/IT-CPE/README.md

 ####Pyexec
 Similiar to autoinit for bash, we wanted a solution to automatically import our custom modules.
 Pyexec handles the necessary path modifications so you can focus more time on writing powerful scripts.

+####AutoPkg recipes
+These are custom recipes for [AutoPkg](https://github.com/autopkg/autopkg/) written by Facebook.
+These recipes are intended as demonstrations, proof of concepts, or examples, and may not necessarily be useful or functional in other environments without some editing.

 ## Requirements
 * (code sync server) server running ssh and rsync.
 Responds to 'code sync' requests